 – If your library contains several document classes, you must create retention properties for every one of them.

 Note: You can set any of the retention properties to Hidden.
 AODocs contributors don't see hidden properties.
-Learn more: Configure custom properties
+Learn more: Create and configure custom properties

 In the example above, the On Hold and Event Date properties are hidden.
 No contributors will be able to: